 Quentin Declève focuses on international litigation and arbitration, as well as on EU and national competition law and international trade law.
-He also represents clients before European Union courts and before Belgian civil and commercial courts.
+He also represents clients before the EU Courts and before Belgian civil and commercial courts.

 From 2013 to 2015, Quentin worked part-time as a teaching assistant in EU Law for Professors François Van der Mensbrugghe and Nicolas de Sadeleer at Université Saint-Louis in Brussels.

 - Columbia Law School, LL.M., 2016

 - University of Louvain, Master of Laws, 2011

 - Saint-Louis University (USL), Brussels, Bachelor of Law, 2009

 Quentin is the author and editor of the International Litigation Blog (www.international-litigation-blog.com) which offers posts and discussions on developments and hot topics in the field of international litigation and arbitration.

 “Fortis’s Settlement: A Comparative Case Study of Securities Class Action Mechanisms in Europe and the United States” (Business Law International, 2017).